Fancy going for a swim to cool off during summer and prefer another option besides the Orange Aquatic Centre or your backyard pool?

 Why not try one of these popular swimming holes throughout the Central West ...

 FLAT ROCK, FISH RIVER

-Flat Rock is a popular swimming location located near O’Connell, between Bathurst and Oberon, and can be accesses via Mutton Falls Road.
+Flat Rock is a popular swimming hole located near O’Connell, between Bathurst and Oberon, and can be accesses via Mutton Falls Road.

 Besides swimming, Flat Rock also accommodates campers and has basic facilities like toilets and bins.

 It’s not a bad spot to lounge around on the large rocks in the sun, and cool off with a dip in the river.

 Be careful though: the river flow can get quite quick after rainfall.

 Located off the Chifley Road, east of Lithgow, Clarence Dam, or Dam Cliffs, is a free swimming hole that is both deep and cool.